dorienpastoors/EVI1_CTBP2_PLDLSinhibitor/README.md

 * Data for script (the predicted structures, as well as the ChimeraX output) is available on Zenodo INSERT DOI
 * chimerax_quantification.RMD is the R script required to generate the input for the AlphaFold heatmaps
 * python_cmds_chimerax_*.py are python scripts for quantification of interaction.
-Running these scripts within ChimeraX will generate interaction tables like the ones available for this project
+Running these scripts *within* ChimeraX will generate interaction tables like the ones available for this project.

 ## ChIP-seq correlation plots
 * data for script is normally generated from BAM files